Editors-in-Chief – 2025 Edition

 This passion was the focus of her contributions to the NZLS Independent Review, Family Violence Amendment Bill and the Victims of Sexual Violence Bill during her time as an Advocacy team member in 2023.

 Whilst at University in Tāmaki Makaurau, she was the director of the Equal Justice Project, a pro bono and student-led charity focused on social equality, inclusivity and access to justice.
-Sophie hopes to draw on this experience and build on the Journal’s scholarship by increasing the accessibility and reach of its law reform and other educational initiatives, including the launch of its first podcast series.
+Sophie hopes to draw on this experience and build on the Journal’s scholarship by increasing the accessibility and reach of its law reform and other educational initiatives, including the ongoing development of its podcast series.